jtleimat/tortoise-predictor/README.md

 On Windows:
 `py tortoise_predictor.py`

 If you do this, a new window will appear opening matplot.
-You will have to click the 'x' on the new window to toggle through each of the images the script is reading.
+You will have to click the 'x' on the new window to progress to each image.
+The magnifying glass on the bottom will allow you to zoom in on the predictons.

 Changing Confidence Levels: The confidence of the model can also be toggled.
 It is set to output predictions whenever the model is at least 50% confident there is a tortoise.
 This number can be raised or lowered.